 Children from 3 to 12 Years – approx weight: between 15 – 36 kg

 “Group 2” seats are essentially a booster seat with a supporting back and head rest, which uses the fitted seat belt.
 These are ideal for children who have outgrown the smaller groups but aren’t ready to sit unsupported on a standard “Group 3” booster seat.
 These “Group 2” seats can often be converted into “Group 3” seats, which simply lift the child up enough to safely use the car’s fitted seat belt.
 “Group 3” should only be used once the child reaches 22kg.

 Children over 12 years and over 135 cms tall

 Children should remain on a Group 3 booster cushion until they are over 12 years old AND over 135cms tall.
 The child should only ever use the car’s fitted seatbelt alone when it can comfortably pass over the shoulder without touching the neck.
-Please be aware that no child under the age of 12 is allowed to sit in the front passenger seat.
+Please be aware that no child under the age of 12 can sit in the front passenger seat.

 Tips for driving with children

 Travelling by car with children can be a very rewarding experience, but it can also be exhausting if the necessary precautions are not taken to ensure that children are safe and entertained during the journey.
 Here are some tips to make your trip as enjoyable and safe as possible:

 Before you set off, make sure your car is in good condition and that you have enough fuel.
 It is also important to plan your route, taking into account necessary stops to rest, stretch your legs and use the toilet.